NervanaSystems/ngraph-python/doc/source/building_graphs.rst

 Building graphs
 ***************
-Frontends (or users who require the flexibility of constructing Nervana Graph ``Ops`` directly) utilize a set of factory functions to construct Nervana Graphs.
+Frontends (or users who require the flexibility of constructing Nervana Graph ``Ops`` directly) utilize a set of graph construction functions to construct Nervana Graphs.
 We walk through the common patterns and arguments of these ``Ops`` here.
 We also discuss the underlying class structure of ``Op`` that is not typically a concern to users or frontends but gives a hierarchical structure that can be helpful.

 Nervana Graph Structure
 =======================